cabo/ace-aif/draft-ietf-ace-aif.md

 The security considerations of {{-coap}} apply.
 Some wider issues are discussed in {{-seccons}}.

-When applying these formats, the referencing specification must be careful to:
+When applying these formats, the referencing specification needs to be careful to:

 * ensure that the cryptographic armor employed around this format